 After Team Leader training and qualifying was complete, the Content Area Scoring Director conducted the training of Scorers.
 Training was orchestrated so that Scorers understood how to apply the MSDE rubric and criteria when scoring the papers, learned how to reference the scoring guides, developed the flexibility needed to deal with the variety of responses, and retained the consistency needed to score all papers accurately.
-In addition to the initial scoring training, a significant amount of time was allotted for demonstrations of paper flow, explanations of "alerts" and "flagging," and instructions about other paper flow and general housekeeping procedures that were necessary for the project.
+In addition to the initial scoring training, a significant amount of time was allotted for demonstrations of paper flow, explanations of "alerts" (see next paragraph) and "flagging" (marking student responses for review by Team Leaders), and instructions about other paper flow and general housekeeping procedures that were necessary for the project.